The Corporate Governance Review: Sweden

 Liability of directors

 According to the Companies Act, a board member as well as a managing director may be liable for damages to the company, the shareholders or third parties (e.g., creditors).
 If, in the performance of his or her duties, he or she intentionally or negligently causes damage to the company, he or she shall compensate the damage.
-Liability towards a shareholder or a third party may, however, only arise when damage is caused as a consequence of a violation of the Companies Act, the applicable annual reports legislation and/or the articles of association.
+Liability towards a shareholder or a third party may arise, however, only when damage is caused as a consequence of a violation of the Companies Act, the applicable annual reports legislation, the articles of association, or if the company has prepared a prospectus or certain other documents pursuant to the Prospectus Regulation3 or an offer document according to Chapter 2a of the Swedish Financial Instruments Trading Act, in line with certain provisions in that Regulation or Act, respectively.
 The board may delegate specific tasks to individual members or other employees, but is not able to avoid liability for the company's organisation or the duty to ensure satisfactory control of the finances of the company.

 Further, members of the board and the managing director may also be held liable under general principles on tort and, if applicable, the Swedish Tort Liability Act.
 As for the board, there is no collective liability per se, and an in casu judgement must be made as regards each claim and each director.
 Moreover, a Swedish company is not itself capable of committing a crime, hence it is the natural person who commits the crime who ultimately will be held responsible.